Athens bare boat vacations logbook 3

 Up at 07:00 because for the first time, we’ve decided to go ashore for breakfast rather than make it in our galley maybe to celebrate having been on the boat for a week.
 This turns out to be one of those triple bypass morning meals – fried eggs, bacon, toast and jam and coffee.
 Really good!
 Over breakfast the 4 of us discuss the past 7 days and agree that this is turning into a great experience with much learning and sight seeing in a beautiful part of the world.

-We walk around town for a while and visit a church erected in 300 AD.
-It now houses 3 religion related functions in the one large building – a Greek orthodox church, a Catholic church and the Baptistery.
+We walk around Paros town and port for a while and visit a church erected in 300 AD.
+It now houses 3 religion related functions in the one large building – a Greek Orthodox Church, a Catholic church and the Baptistery.
 It is called Panagia Ekatontapyliani.
-I know – I can’t pronounce it either (Edited: our "all holy" lady of the hundred doors).
-We walk to the beach past about a hundred tavernas that would probably all be busy during the high tourist season but are now either empty or closed.
+I know – I can’t pronounce it either [Ed. our "all holy" lady of the hundred doors].
+We walk to the beach past dozens of tavernas that would probably all be busy during the high tourist season but are now either empty or closed.

-A check of the weather forecast at the Port Authority office tells us that the expected wind strength and direction do not favor a visit to Mykonos tomorrow.
-Plan B is to go to Siros (Syros) about 25 nm northwest of here where we understand the harbour is good for the expected conditions.
+A check of the online weather forecast and the Greek forecasts at the Port Authority office tell us that the expected wind strength and direction do not favor a visit to Mykonos tomorrow.
+Plan B is to go to Siros (Syros) about 25 NM northwest of here where we understand the harbour is good for the expected conditions.

 Much activity and noise at the drinking and dining establishments on the quay behind us.
 This goes on and on and on - until about 04:30!

 Over breakfast on a cloudy cool morning, we discuss our options for the next 6 days.
-Today is Sunday and we must have the boat back to Alimos Marina at Kalamaki by Friday evening.
-We visit the Coast Guard office to get a weather forecast and then check their information against a weather site at an internet café.
-Both sources agree that the wind will be strong today.
-We conclude that we should stay here in Siros and explore the town.
+Today is Sunday and we must have the boat back to Alimos Marina at Kalamaki, ATHENS by Friday evening.
+We visit the Coast Guard office to get a weather forecast and then check their information against the online weather resources.
+All sources agree that the wind will be strong today.
+We conclude that we should stay here in Syros and explore the town.

 Pat and I set out by ourselves while Jim and Norah do some internet work and then go off on their own.
 We’ll all meet back at the boat sometime later.
 We take a major walk mostly up hill along the water, east of the harbour area.
 Some of the streets are very skinny - no wider than a big man’s shoulders.
 Most homes are beautifully built and maintained.
 Many are painted in different pastel shades unlike in other island towns where they are nearly all white.
 Mixed in with these are some dilapidated buildings and a few that are sort of tumbling down after God knows how many centuries of neglect.